jorubhi/AngularJS-Springboot-Mongo/Front-end/Angular1/Readme.txt

 ----1.
-Open Angular1 folder and do -> npm install express.
+Open Angular1 folder, delete package-lock.json(if its there), then do -> npm install express.

 ----2.
 Go to /scripts and do -> node web-server.AngulatrJS.